-- 6. The number of DSUs that an Eligible Director shall be entitled to receive in lieu of Other Compensation payable to such Eligible Director during such Compensation Period shall be equal to the product of: (i) the total amount of such Other Compensation, multiplied by (ii) the DSU Election Percentage, divided by (iii) the closing price of the Shares on the NYSE on the last trading day of the Fiscal Quarter that includes the date of as of which such Other Compensation is payable or, in the event that the Eligible Director's Termination Date occurs prior to the end of a Fiscal Quarter, such price on the last trading day of the immediately preceding Fiscal Quarter.
-Provided the Eligible Director remains an Eligible Director on the regularly scheduled payment date for such Other Compensation such DSUs shall be credited to the Eligible Director's Account (as defined below) as of the last day of the Fiscal Quarter that includes such regularly scheduled payment date, or, in the event that the Eligible Director's Termination Date occurs prior to the end of such Fiscal Quarter, as of the Eligible Director's Termination Date. - 7.
+- 6. The number of DSUs that an Eligible Director shall be entitled to receive in lieu of Other Compensation payable to such Eligible Director during such Compensation Period shall be equal to the product of: (i) the total amount of such Other Compensation, multiplied by (ii) the DSU Election Percentage, divided by (iii) the closing price of the Shares on the NYSE on the last trading day of the Fiscal Quarter that includes the date of as of which such Other Compensation is payable or, in the event that the Eligible Director's Termination Date occurs prior to the end of a Fiscal Quarter, such price on the last trading day of the regularly scheduled payment date for such Other Compensation such DSUs shall be credited to the Eligible Director's Account (as defined below) as of the last day of the Fiscal Quarter that includes such regularly scheduled payment date, or, in the event that the Eligible Director's Termination Date. - 7.
 The Corporation shall keep or cause to be kept records for each Eligible Director, including an account (the "Account") showing the number of DSUs, determined in accordance with paragraphs 4, 5 and 6, and in each case rounded to two decimal places, that the Eligible Director has been granted.
 A written confirmation of the balance in each Eligible Director's Account shall be provided by the Corporation to the Eligible Director at least annually, but the Corporation shall have no obligation to issue any certificate or other instrument evidencing the DSUs.
 An Eligible Director shall not be entitled to any DSUs granted pursuant to paragraph 4 that fail to vest in accordance with the terms under which such DSUs are granted, or any payment or Shares in respect thereof and all such DSUs shall cease to be recorded in the Eligible Director's Account effective as of the date on which they fail to meet the applicable vesting conditions, if any. - 8.
 Subject to paragraph 9, on the date that is forty-five (45) days following the Eligible Director's Retirement Date or the following business day if such forty-fifth (45th) day is not a business day (the "Valuation Date"), or as soon as practicable thereafter (but in all cases within ninety (90) days following the Eligible Director's Retirement Date), the Corporation, through its Share Plan Administrator, shall deliver to the Eligible Director the number of Shares that equals the number of DSUs in the Eligible Director's Account on the Valuation Date, less such number of Shares the value of which is required to satisfy applicable withholding taxes and source deductions.
-The Administrator shall, in accordance with the instructions of the Eligible Director or the Eligible Director's legal representative, as applicable, deliver to the Eligible Director or the Eligible Director's legal representative, as applicable, as soon as practicable thereafter.
+The Administrator shall, in accordance with the instructions of the Eligible Director's legal representative, as applicable, deliver to the Eligible Director's legal representative, as applicable, as soon as practicable thereafter.